stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 ### Conclusion

-The parent builder can now be completed, which first populates the Vulkan descriptor for the pipeline itself:
+The parent builder can now be completed by first populating the Vulkan descriptor for the pipeline itself:

 ```java
 public Pipeline build(LogicalDevice dev) {